Skip to content

 Momentum matters more than clean endings.
 Emotional flexibility involves learning to rewrite your story as you go, rather than hoping for finality.

-3. Turning Pain into an Identity
+3. Turning pain into an identity

 Traditional Approach: Pain wasn’t just something you felt—it became who you were.
 Statements like “I’m the one who struggles” or “I’m the betrayed one” were treated as realities.